Eric Harris and Dylan Klebold: Columbine High School

 At Columbine High School, Harris and Klebold were active in school play productions, operated video productions and became computer assistants, maintaining the school's computer server.
 According to early accounts of the shooting, they were very unpopular students and targets of bullying.
 While sources do support accounts of bullying specifically directed toward Harris and Klebold, accounts of them being outcasts have been reported to be false, since both of them had a close knit group of friends.

 Harris and Klebold were initially reported to be members of a clique that was called the "Trenchcoat Mafia", despite later confirmation that the pair had no connection to the group and furthermore did not appear in the group's photo in Columbine High's 1998 yearbook.
-Harris' father erroneously stated that his son was "a member of what they call the Trenchcoat Mafia" in a 9-1-1 call he made on the day of the shooting.
+Harris's father erroneously stated that his son was "a member of what they call the Trenchcoat Mafia" in a 9-1-1 call he made on the day of the shooting.
 Klebold attended the high school prom three days before the shootings with a classmate named Robyn Anderson.

 Harris and Klebold linked their personal computers on a network and played video games over the Internet.
 Harris created a set of levels for the game Doom, which later became known as the "Harris levels".
 The levels are downloadable over the internet through Doom WADs.
 Harris had a web presence under the handle "REB" (short for Rebel, a nod to the nickname of Columbine High's sports teams) and other online aliases, including "Rebldomakr", "Rebdoomer", and "Rebdomine".
-Klebold went by the names "VoDKa" and "VoDkA", seemingly inspired by the alcoholic drink.
+Klebold went by the names "VoDKa" and "VoDkA", after the alcoholic beverage.
 Harris had various websites that hosted Doom and Quake files, as well as team information for those with whom he gamed online.
 The sites openly espoused hatred for people in their neighborhood and the world in general.
 When the pair began experimenting with pipe bombs, they posted results of the explosions on the websites.
 The website was shut down by America Online after the shootings and was preserved for the FBI.